Jwakefield97/ftp/Readme.md

 ## Directory contents
 * ftp_client.c - the source code for the client application.
 * ftp_server.c - the server used by the client to connect to.
+* ftp_utils.h  - common helper functions used between the server and client code.
 * makefile - file used to clean, build, and run the project.
 * .gitignore - file used to prevent git from tracking certain files.
-* README.md - file used to descibe the git repo and project.
+* Readme.md - file used to descibe the git repo and project.

 ## Building/Running
 * to build run the command ``make`` or ``make all``.